Signatures of edge states in antiferromagnetic van der Waals Josephson junctions

-Recent advances in superspintronics~\cite{Bergeret_RMP2018} have been largely driven by the study of superconductor/ferromagnet (S/F) and superconductor/ferromagnetic insulator (S/FI) heterostructures.
-Key achievements include direct (spectroscopic) evidence of spin-triplet pairing at S/F interfaces~\cite{DiBernardo2015a, DiBernardo2015b, Diesch2018}, millisecond-range spin-relaxation times of quasiparticles in S/FI systems~\cite{Parkin2010}, the measurement of long-range triplet supercurrents in S/F/S Josephson junctions~\cite{Khaire2010, Robinson2010}, and the generation of triplet supercurrents in non-equilibrium N/S/F/S/N systems (N being a normal metal) \cite{Jeon_2019}.
-S/F and S/FI heterostructures thus show potential for devices that transfer the spin angular momentum without dissipation, and offer a promising route towards topological superconductivity~\cite{Sau_topology_2010, NadjPerge2014, kezilebieke_topological_2020, Vaitiekenas2021Jan}.

-By contrast, superconductor/antiferromagnet (S/AF) heterostructures have been studied to a much lower extent, despite their potential for new physics and applications.
-Indeed, the spin texture of antiferromagnets can lead to very rich physics when combined with superconductivity.
-For example, recent studies have reported signatures of spin-triplet supercurrents in Josephson junctions with a noncollinear (chiral) metallic AF as weak link \cite{jeon_long-range_2021, jeon_chiral_2023}.
-Theoretical work has also proposed employing the synthetic spin-orbit field of an antiferromagnet to engineer topological superconductivity at S/AF interfaces \cite{lado_solitonicmodes_prr2020, lado_interactionTS_prr2021, sardinero2024}, which has motivated the study of magnetic domains as a source of magnetic anisotropy \cite{Morten_PRB2012, desjardins_synthetic_2019}.
+The interplay between superconductivity and magnetism leads to emergent phenomena that are absent in these ordering states alone, including the generation of spin-triplet Cooper pairs, topological states, and non-reciprocal supercurrents.
+Such phenomena are attracting a growing interest due to their potential for the development of superconducting devices with new functionalities and forms of control \cite{Linder2015, Sau_topology_2010}.
+Some of the key advances~\cite{Bergeret_RMP2018} have been achieved by studying superconductor/ferromagnet (S/F) and superconductor/ferromagnetic insulator (S/FI) heterostructures, e.g., the demonstration of spin-triplet pairing at S/F interfaces~\cite{DiBernardo2015a, DiBernardo2015b, Diesch2018}, millisecond-range spin-relaxation times of quasiparticles in S/FI systems~\cite{Parkin2010}, the measurement of long-range triplet supercurrents in S/F/S Josephson junctions~\cite{Khaire2010, Robinson2010}, and the generation of triplet supercurrents in non-equilibrium N/S/F/S/N systems (N being a normal metal) \cite{Jeon_2019}.
+By contrast, superconductor/antiferromagnet (S/AF) heterostructures have been studied to a much lower extent.
+Notably, AFs display a nearly zero net magnetization, which minimizes stray fields on the superconductor, and their spin texture can lead to very rich physics when combined with superconductivity \cite{jeon_long-range_2021, jeon_chiral_2023}.
+The synthetic spin-orbit field of an antiferromagnet has also been proposed to engineer topological superconductivity at S/AF interfaces \cite{lado_solitonicmodes_prr2020, lado_interactionTS_prr2021, sardinero2024}, which has motivated the study of magnetic domains as a source of magnetic anisotropy \cite{Morten_PRB2012, desjardins_synthetic_2019}.